-- 2. There are also more specific items, often of immediate interest but likely to be relatively short lived, related to these policies on which the Society could have a position.
+- There are certain broad positions that are fundamental to the aims and purpose of the Society.
+We propose these should be termed "policies", should be acceptable to all members of Council and should be considered binding on people speaking on behalf of the Society.
+Such policies should have sound scientific and ethical foundations. - 2.
+There are also more specific items, often of immediate interest but likely to be relatively short-lived, related to these policies on which the Society could have a position.
 However such positions may need to be more flexible.
 These are included as "guidelines". - 3.
 Brief supporting rationales are supplied when necessary.

-Policy 1: Habitat preservation
+Policy 1: Habitat Preservation